Microsoft/azure-docs.cs-cz/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Kubernetes síť na Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Kubernetes síť na Azure Stack Edge pro

-Calico, Metallb a základní DNS jsou všechny součásti, které jsou nainstalované pro síť na Azure Stack hraničních zařízeních.
+Calico, Metallb a základní DNS jsou všechny součásti, které jsou nainstalované pro sítě na Azure Stack Edge pro.

 - **Calico** přiřadí IP adresu z rozsahu PRIVÁTNÍch IP adres do každého dne a nakonfiguruje sítě pro tyto lusky tak, aby pod uzlem v jednom uzlu komunikovaly pod jiným uzlem.
 - **Metallb** běží na clusteru pod a přiřazuje IP adresu službám typu služba Vyrovnávání zatížení.
 IP adresy nástroje pro vyrovnávání zatížení se volí z rozsahu IP adres služby poskytnutého prostřednictvím místního uživatelského rozhraní.